Made with tomatillos, this fresh Mexican salsa verde (green salsa) is good on just about anything! (Naturally vegan, paleo, and gluten-free)

 - 1/2 cup fresh cilantro

-- 1/2 tsp. salt (this is really to taste.
+- 1/2 teaspoon salt (this is really to taste.
 Feel free to add less or more)

 - Arrange an oven rack 4-5 inches or so from the heat coils on top and preheat the broiler.

-- If you haven’t already, remove and discard the papery husks from the tomatillos.
+- If you haven’t already, peel away and discard the papery husks from the tomatillos.
 Rinse the peeled tomatillos off in a colander to help remove any sticky residue or dirt.
 Shake off any extra water.

-- Place peeled, rinsed tomatillos on a baking sheet.
+- Place peeled, rinsed tomatillos on a baking sheet lined with foil.

 - Slice jalapeño pepper in half lengthwise and use a small sharp knife to remove the stem, white membranes, and seeds if you’d like your salsa more mild.
 (Leave the seeds and membranes in if you want your salsa spicy)